SahilMund/MySql-CheatSheet/introduction.md

 -   Redundancy − Storing data twice, redundantly to make the system faster.

 -   Primary Key − A primary key is unique.
-A key value can not occur twice in one table.
-With a key, you can only find one row.
+A key value can not occur twice in one table.The primary key uniquely identifies each record in a table.

--   Foreign Key − A foreign key is the linking pin between two tables.
+-   Foreign Key − A foreign key is used to link two tables togather.it is a filed in one table that refers to the primary key in another table.

 -   Compound Key − A compound key (composite key) is a key that consists of multiple columns, because one column is not sufficiently unique.